Meghanaramesha/JPA/GitBook_Content/Influencers/UA & Growth Agencies/Lanceric/019_two  a half gamers - How to increase your profitability with Cross-promotion A step-by-step guide with Gonalo  Boombit  Matej Lancaric User Acquisition Expert to Grow Mobile Games Globally.md

+---
+title: "two  a half gamers - How to increase your profitability with Cross-promotion A step-by-step guide with Gonalo  Boombit  Matej Lancaric User Acquisition Expert to Grow Mobile Games Globally "
+---

 # two & a half gamers - How to increase your profitability with Cross-promotion?
 A step-by-step guide with Gonçalo @ Boombit – Matej Lancaric: User Acquisition Expert to Grow Mobile Games Globally 🦄🕺

 ![](https://lancaric.me/wp-content/uploads/2024/12/boombit.png)